-Louis Blériot is credited as a French airman who became the first person to fly the English Channel.
+Louis Blériot is credited as the French airman who became the first person to fly the English Channel.
 On 25 July 1909 he flew from Calais to Dover in 37 minutes.

-Ferdinand de Lesseps is credited towards building the Suez Canal – regarded at the time as the world’s greatest engineering triumph, and tried but failed to build a Panama Canal.
+Ferdinand de Lesseps is credited for building the Suez Canal – regarded at the time as the world’s greatest engineering triumph, and tried but failed to build a Panama Canal.

 Popular Children’s Books of France, Separated by Age Groups